Skip to content

 Check an example here.

-1. Paste the Provisioning Command into a terminal on the node where you want your agent to run (optionally edit "mock" to be the real interface name) and run the command.
+1. Run the Provisioning Command into a terminal on the node where you want your agent to run.
 See Running Orb Agent for more details.

 2. Close out of the Agent Credentials menu.
 Refresh the Agents List in UI.
 The agent you just created should display an Online status.